RyokoNod/rag-flempar/README.md

 The log file where the user input, context, and the response is stored if you set the `--log` argument when running `rag_aya.py`.

+## Test scripts

+These files don't affect the RAG pipeline, but are handy to test the components and the complete RAG pipeline.

+- `test_vector_store.py`